antruong1101/MATH261A-Paper1/README.md

 Data used in this project is obtained from [San José Open Data](https://data.sanjoseca.gov/) who provide the data under the [Open Data Commons Public Domain Dedication and License](https://opendatacommons.org/licenses/pddl/1-0/).

+## Structure
+All of the files done in this project are in the analysis file which contains the pdf, quarto, and tex files.

 ## External Resources

 The final report and code were written by An Truong, but the following resources were used for preliminary research: